Saros: How to Make the Roguelite Easier – 7 Key Tips

 • Build-specific power only after your run stops collapsing to basic mistakes

 If you are unsure between a fun damage unlock and a boring defensive one, take the defensive option first.
-In Saros, boring upgrades are often the ones that make the whole combat system feel fairer.
+The boring upgrades are often the ones that make the whole combat system feel fairer.

-7. Use artifacts, keys, and detours with discipline
+7. Use artifacts, detours, and the difficulty settings with discipline

 Detours, on the other hand, are often worth it.
-Optional side paths can give you the Lucenit, upgrades, and room knowledge that smooth out the rest of the biome.
-If you are stuck on a later section, going back through earlier content for a cleaner setup is not wasted time in a roguelite.
-It is how the permanent progression is supposed to work.
+Optional side paths hand you the Lucenite, upgrades, and room knowledge that smooth out the rest of the biome.
 Just avoid turning every run into full-map greed when your health, ammo rhythm, or weapon scaling is already unstable.

-If you are still hard-stuck after applying the basics, lighten the difficulty with a balanced hand rather than maxing every protective modifier.
-A small survivability buffer keeps the combat strategy intact.
-Overdoing it can flatten the learning curve so much that later biomes feel worse, not better, when you turn the help back down.
+If you are still hard-stuck after applying the basics, lighten the difficulty deliberately rather than maxing every option.
+Saros has comfort and protection settings under Settings → Gameplay, and the in-run Adrenaline and Carcosan systems let you trade risk for reward.
+Use a balanced hand: a small survivability buffer keeps the combat intact, while overdoing it can flatten the learning curve so much that later biomes feel worse when you turn the help back down.
+Our guides on Adrenaline levels and adjusting difficulty with Carcosan Modifiers cover exactly which knobs to turn.

 Was this guide helpful?